stolksdorf/pico-check/README.md

 ## Assertion
-The testing function provided to a test case will be executed with `pico-check`'s assertion object as it's first and only parameter. `pico-check`s assertion object is an extension of node's built-in [assert](https://nodejs.org/api/assert.html).
-Here are some of the most common assertions:
+The testing function provided to a test case will be executed with `pico-check`'s assertion object as it's first and only parameter. `pico-check`s assertion object is an extension of node's built-in [assert](https://nodejs.org/api/assert.html), so you can use any of the default assertions.
+Here are `pico-check`s additional assertions:

 #### `t.pass([msg]) / t.fail([msg])`
 Passes/fails a test case with an optional message